bioinfo-chru-strasbourg/howard/docs/help.md

 ```
 --parquet_partitions=<parquet partitions>

-Parquet partitioning using huve (only for Parquet export format).
+Parquet partitioning using hive (available for any format).
-This option is is faster parallel writing, but memory consuming.
+This option is faster parallel writing, but memory consuming.
 Use 'None' (string) for NO partition but split parquet files into a folder
 examples: '#CHROM', '#CHROM,REF', 'None'
 default: None